Martha Chávez

-Martha Gladys Chávez Cossío de Ocampo (born 12 January 1953) is a Peruvian Fujimorist politician and lawyer.
-A prominent figure of Fujimorism, she has served in Congress for six non-consecutive terms from 1995 to 2006 and from 2011 to 2016, and since 2020 to finish the 2016–2021 term that was interrupted by the dissolution of Congress.
-In the 2006 elections, she ran for the presidency, running on the Fujimorist Alliance for the Future ticket, but she lost, placing fourth in the election.
+Martha Gladys Chávez Cossío de Ocampo (born 12 January 1953) is a Peruvian politician and lawyer.
+A prominent figure of Fujimorism, she has served in Congress from 1995 to 2006, 2011 to 2016, and 2020 to 2021.
+In the 2006 elections, she was the presidential candidate for the Fujimorist Alliance for the Future ticket, placing fourth in the election.
+She is currently a senatorial candidate in the 2026 elections.

 Education and professional career

 From 1970 to 1976, Martha Chávez studied law at the Pontificia Universidad Católica del Perú.
 From 1986 to 1988 she studied additionally for a master's degree in international economic law.
 From 1984 to 1992, she worked as an associate lawyer for a Limean law firm.
 From 2006 to 2010 she lectured on a part-time base at the private University San Juan Bautista.

 Political career

 Writing the Peruvian Constitution

 After Alberto Fujimori's self-coup on April 5, 1992, Martha Chávez was elected as a member of the Democratic Constitutional Congress in 1992, which wrote a new constitution in aftermath of the 1992 Peruvian Constitutional Crisis.
 Chávez personally introduced the clauses of the Peruvian Constitution that allowed Fujimori to run for a second term and suggested that she might attempt to abolish all term limits on the presidency.
 Chávez was the first woman to be elected President of the Congress of Peru in 1995.